This site is work in progress and does not yet describe all available steps.

 Before the document(s) on the source port are used, they are first serialized (as if written to disk).
 This option can supply a map with serialization properties, controlling this serialization.

-If a source document has a serialization document-property, the two sets of serialization properties are merged (properties in the serialization option have precedence).
+If the source document has a serialization document-property, the two sets of serialization properties are merged (properties in the document-property have precedence).

 Description